 You should turn off the circuit breaker and observe the lights to determine if they are working for the annual 30-minute test and the monthly 30-minute test.
 You have to be cautious because you need to make sure that all data is saved on computers if connected to the same circuit breaker.

-If you’re still having issues with it, one of our experienced commercial electricians will be happy to show you how to test during fire inspections.
+If you’re still having issues with it, one of our experienced commercial electricians will be happy to show you how to test it during fire inspections.

 Why Testing The Lights For Thirty Seconds?